pree251/INIT-boostrap-starter-kit/README.md

 # INIT-starter-kit
-hey, this is a starter-kit!
+hey, this is a html-css-bootstrap starter-kit!